booleanapp/docs/index.md

 ## What is Boolean?

 Boolean helps you send one question email surveys to your users.
-Recipients can answer the question with a single click from within their inbox.
+Recipients can answer the question with a single click from within their inbox

 ## How do I get help?